University of Chicago - Keller Center

 Project Team: David Woodhouse, Andy Tinucci, Brian Foote (project architect), Taylor Chan, Evan Forrest

-Farr Associates (architect of record); Stearn Joglekar (structural); dbHMS Engineers (mep/fp); Terra Engineering (civil); Site Design Group (landscape); WJE (building forensics); AKLD (lighting); SM&W (acoustic/av); Seventhwave (daylighting); Cini-Little (food service); AP Monarch (LEED); YR&G (LBC); Vistara (cost); Mortenson Construction (general contractor)
+Farr Associates (lead architect, lead designer); Theaster Gates (reclaimed wood); Mortenson Construction (general contractor), Stearn Joglekar (structural); dbHMS Engineers (mep/fp); Terra Engineering (civil); Site Design Group (landscape); WJE (building forensics); AKLD (lighting); SM&W (acoustic/av); Seventhwave (daylighting); Cini-Little (food service); AP Monarch (LEED); YR&G (LBC); Vistara (cost)